WPIX

-WPIX (channel 11) is a television station in New York City.
-Owned by Mission Broadcasting, it is operated under a local marketing agreement (LMA) by Nexstar Media Group, making it a de facto owned-and-operated station and flagship of The CW Television Network, which Nexstar acquired 75% ownership in October 2022.
-Since its inception in 1948, WPIX's studios and offices have been located in the Daily News Building on East 42nd Street (also known as "11 WPIX Plaza") in Midtown Manhattan.
+WPIX (channel 11), branded PIX 11, is a television station in New York City, serving as the de facto flagship of The CW.
+The station is owned by Mission Broadcasting and operated under a local marketing agreement (LMA) by Nexstar Media Group, which owns 75% of the network.
+Since its inception in 1948, WPIX has maintained studios and offices in the Daily News Building on East 42nd Street (also known as "11 WPIX Plaza") in Midtown Manhattan.
 The station's transmitter is located at the Empire State Building.

 WPIX is also available as a regional superstation via satellite and cable in the United States and Canada.
 It is the largest Nexstar-operated station by population of market size.